tonazaar/abct/idea1.md

 C) Software sales/subscription/usage

-Consider above two models
+Consider software sale market place having
+- Developers
+- Resellers
+- Users

+Typically
 - You have a software to sell
 - Make it available for resellers to register and sell it.
-- Once resellers register, they get to issues license on your behalf to target customers
+- Once resellers register, they get to issues license on your behalf
+- They reach the target customers
 - End-user downloads the software or access it as a service.

 Use of tokens in above
-- Fixed value tokens issued on Blockchain (using SLP, as it has many advantages)
+- Fixed value tokens issued on Blockchain (say SLP)
-- Token are mapped to usages on platform.
+- Token are mapped to costs on platform.
 - All transaction on platform happens in tokens
 - Settlement in native currencies